Audio and Wireless Microphones

 HD or even 4K video is so omnipresent and accessible now, that everyone expects audio quality to match.
-Building products that capture great audio requires a sophisticated understanding of the recording environment and of wireless audio recording technology.
+Some video software vendors (such as Edthena and Torsh) recommend cheap wireless microphones -- which lead to unusable videos, many frustrations, and wasted time and effort.
+Building products that capture great audio requires a sophisticated understanding of the recording environment and of wireless audio recording technology, which they lack.
 There are a number of important parameters to consider when selecting wireless microphones for video capture in the classroom.

 Interference.
 A majority of the wireless microphones are using low cost technologies that are prone to interference from other devices.
 One of the most common is using 2.4Ghz frequencies which is also used by Bluetooth, Wifi, and many other wireless technologies.
 With the introduction of Wifi 802.11n as a standard, the spectrum of this particular frequency is overloaded.
 This leads to moments of noise or silences that can last seconds contributing to horrible audio quality and also missing the important moments.
 The C-Series Swivl uses DECT technology which operates at a completely different, much less used, frequency.